cptangry/wahy/README.md

 # Turkish Quran Tranlation(tur.xml): Written by Elmalılı Hamdi Yazır
 # Special Thanks to: http://www.qurandatabase.org/Database.aspx

+# There is a little terminal trick to save output to a file:
+wahy -l 'eng' -s 'The Cow' # alias to: wahy -l 'eng' -s 'The Cow' -a 'all' > fileName.txt # :)

-# Also in same directory : wahy.rb is a executable file
+# Also in lib directory : wahy.rb is a executable file
 ```

 ## Development